HenriVDD/henrivdd.github.io/index.md

     * The first project was an investigation of the so-called negativity bias in patients suffering from major depressive disorder.
 The clinical population was compared to a matched control group in a reinforcement learning task.
 Both behavioral and computational results revealed a context dependence in the clinical population, showing a general tendency toward a negativity bias.
 This bias manifested with a stronger learning rate for punishments than for rewards ([Vandendriessche & Demmou 2022](https://doi.org/10.1017/s0033291722001593)).
     * My second study focuses on designing and exploring a new multi-outcomes two-arm bandit task that involves a random reward selection process.
 This study aims to investigate how individuals process multiple outcomes for a single option and how they learn despite the random reward selection process.
 The study includes online and in-lab behavioral experiments, eye-tracking, and computational modeling.
     * Another aspect of my Ph.D. involves a collaborative modelling investigation with Maëva L'Hôtellier (research engineer in the team) on an online follow-up of my first project.
 The main objective is to better characterize the task and the effect obtained in the [Vandendriessche & Demmou 2022](https://doi.org/10.1017/s0033291722001593) paper.
 This approach allows us to implement a more robust modeling strategy with more complex models, thanks to a bigger and more naturalistic sample.
-    * My last project is in line with the first project and its limitations that are hard to overcome.
-The population of patients (undergoing  major depressive disorder) presented several comorbidities and were taking very different medications, making it hard to discriminate which different clinical traits contribute to our behavioral and computational specificities.
-Furthermore, with only one clinical population, we could not assess the specificity of the effect and whether or not similar biases are found on other pathologies.
-For this project, we are planning to recruit a larger sample of psychiatric populations to broader the scope of our investigation and assess the transnosographic potential of our behavioral and computational tool.
-Focusing on several pathologies (Depression, Bipolar disorder, Schizophrenia, Addiction, OCD), our sample would allow us a transnosographic approach that will help us overcome the difficulty of isolating specific psychiatric symptoms.
-The second goal of this study is methodological.
-It consists in testing how results obtained in clinical populations compare to those obtained in non-clinical population whose sub-pathological propensity to express psychiatric traits is assessed.
-This will allow us to assess whether patients and the online subjects group present similar relationship between behavioral and computational parameters (and if yes, along which symptomatological axis).

 <div style="page-break-after: always;"></div>